 Depending on what scraper you use, there may be additional options listed under the Settings button at the bottom.
 These options determine whether or not Kodi will keep the original title, enable fanart, trailers, or where to get ratings from.
 Click OK when you’ve made any changes.

 The final step is for Kodi to start scanning your new folder share and adding the videos to the library.

-Thankfully, Kodi will let you move on to do other things while the scanning process does it’s thing.
-The only status bar you’ll see is in the very upper right hand portion of the screen.
+Thankfully, Kodi will let you move on to do other things while the scanning process does its thing.
+The only status bar you’ll see is in the very upper right-hand portion of the screen.
 Be warned: If you’ve got a rather large library, this process could take a long time.
-But, once it’s done….
+Once it’s done….

-Your individual titles will have a full-color background image, a poster-art, and some basic information such as resolution for each video, depending on what options you’ve chosen and what skin you’re using.
+Your individual titles will have a full-color background image, a poster art, and some basic information such as resolution for each video, depending on what options you’ve chosen and what Kodi skin you’re using.

-And back on the main Kodi home window, you’ll see thumbnail views of the last five movies you’ve added to your library above the center menu ribbon.
-In theory, if you’re consistently adding videos to your library, these will be the files you’ll want to watch first.
+Back on the main Kodi home window, you’ll see thumbnail views of the last five movies you’ve added to your library above the center menu ribbon.
+In theory, if you’re consistently adding videos to your library these will be the files you’ll want to watch first.

 There are a lot more tweaks and settings to help you get the most out of your videos, but let’s look at adding some music to Kodi next.